-Figure 2-1 Proposed berm maintenance location and contours (LMSL Datum)
+Figure 2-1 Typical berm maintenance location and contours (LMSL Datum).

-Figure 2-2 Proposed berm maintenance profiles (LMSL Datum)
+Figure 2-2 Typical berm maintenance profiles (LMSL Datum).

-2.4.3 Physical Triggers
+2.4.3 Physical Triggers for Maintenance

 Berm deflation is the primary physical trigger for identifying when to conduct routine volume maintenance efforts.
-As a general indicator, when the seaward portion of the berm and berm crest are at elevation close to or below +10 feet in elevation, the next maintenance effort should be conducted.
+As a general indicator, when the seaward portion of the berm and berm crest are at an elevation close to or below +10 feet in elevation, the next maintenance effort should be conducted.
 At that time approximately 1,000 cy of beach quality sand should be added to the upper portion of the profile, during the maintenance effort.

-Long-term stability of the beach will be monitored using the relative location of the 0-foot contour to the beachwall.
+Long-term stability of the beach will continue to be monitored using the relative location of the 0-foot contour to the seawall.
 Transect 5, located in the center of the beach and affected the least by seasonal wave climates, is an appropriate location to monitor this beach width indicator.
 In the event that the 0-foot contour begins to migrate inland, maintenance should be conducted as quickly as possible.
 An approximate volume of 3,500 cubic yards should be added, extending from the +2.5-foot contour to +12 feet, for rapid stabilization of the beach system, or several 1,000 cy efforts should be conducted over a one-year period.

-2.4.4 Equipment List
+2.4.4 Typical Equipment List for Maintenance

-Level, Total Station, or RTK Survey System - for elevations Dump truck(s) - for sand delivery Bulldozer - for sand placement and grading
+Level, Total Station, and/or RTK Survey System - for elevations Dump truck(s) - for sand delivery Bulldozer - for sand placement and grading

-2.4.5 Description of Work
+2.4.5 Description of Maintenance Work

-This work is simple in nature, and consists of delivery and grading of beach quality fill sand on the upper portion of the profile.
+The maintenance work is simple in nature and consists of delivery and grading of beach quality fill sand on the upper portion of the profile.
 Each maintenance cycle will require a single work day for placement and grading of beach quality fill sand on the beach berm.
+Maintenance activities will be conducted as follows: